DanielT0/perficient-project/README.md

 ### Good practices

 The project was made with Typescript (except for the tests), express, mongodb, mongoose, dotenv and other modules.
-Some good practices and handling of errors were applied, as the use of mongoose middlewares and express middlewares for the fields validation
+Some good practices and handling of errors were applied, as the use of mongoose middlewares, express middlewares for the fields validation and the application of SOLID principles

 ### Access